Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 # Internals

-Chevrotain provides an abstraction for building Parsers, however no abstraction is prefect and at some point understand the implementation details may become necessary.
+Chevrotain provides an abstraction for building Parsers; however, no abstraction is perfect, and at some point understanding the implementation details may become necessary.

 ## Grammar Recording